JonJon50/Back-End-Database/README.md

-# Project Title
-E-Commerce Database
+# E-Commerce Database

 ## Description

 This project involved creating a database and then using seed data to fill the database.
-After the database had info stored in it the user would be able to manipulate in any way they want by means of create, update, and delete.
+After the database had info stored in it the user would be able to manipulate in any way they want by means of Create, Read, Update, and Delete.

-While building this project I learned to:
+I HAVE learned to:

 1. Connect routes to models
 2. Create a database and tables inside the database.